OS/2 FOOTBALL Boot Disk (v7.68.17)

 bx=001d, cx=f905, dx=0700, cs=1770, ds=1b10 NoHighMem=0000 BIOS is new EXE file seg loadseg srcseg seg/sel reladdr psize/vsize delta 1: 1090 1090 0100/0100 00002345 00001345/00001346 00000000 2: 11d0 11d0 0300/0300 000088d3 000058d3/000058e0 00000000 3: 1770 1770 0900/0900 0000c922 00003922/00003922 00000000 4: 1b10 1b10 0d00/0d00 0000ec01 00001c01/000025e0 00000000 devlist=0100:1327, 3xdevlist=0300:0504, buffers=0003, orgfinalseg=083c dosloadseg=1800, finalseg=0900, mem=640k/3072k, defdrive=0001 Driver='SCREEN$ ' link=0100:0e26,attr=8082,strat=4be6,intr=004e,ds/cs=0100/0300 Driver='KBD$ ' link=0100:0e86,attr=c881,strat=3108,intr=28aa,ds/cs=0100/0300 Driver='PRN ' link=0100:0000,attr=8880,strat=4542,intr=0000,ds/cs=0100/0300 Driver='CLOCK$ ' link=0100:0108,attr=8088,strat=004f,intr=004e,ds/cs=0100/0300 Driver='# devs=4' link=0100:0ea0,attr=2080,strat=0e9e,intr=004e,ds/cs=0100/0300 Driver='LPT1 ' link=0100:0eba,attr=8880,strat=4542,intr=0000,ds/cs=0100/0300 Driver='LPT2 ' link=0100:0ed4,attr=8880,strat=454b,intr=0000,ds/cs=0100/0300 Driver='LPT3 ' link=ffff:ffff,attr=8880,strat=4554,intr=0000,ds/cs=0100/0300 about to transfer to 9c00:$ (new ds/ss=9900) ...done DOS is new EXE file seg loadseg srcseg seg/sel reladdr psize/vsize delta 1: 1820 1820 0900/0900 0000fbc9 00006bc9/00006bc9 00000000 2: 1f20 1f20 1000/1000 0001610f 0000610f/00006709 00000000 3: 2560 2560 1700/0108 0001b973 00004973/00004973 00000000 4: 2a00 2a00 1c00/0110 0001f7fe 000037fe/000037fe 00000000 5: 2d80 2d80 2000/0118 00020d1e 00000d1e/00000d38 00000000 6: 2e60 2e60 2100/0120 00021054 00000054/00000054 00000000 7: 2e80 2e80 2200/0128 000242c8 000022c8/000022c8 00000000 8: 3100 3100 2500/0130 000258b4 000008b4/000008b4 00000000 9: 31a0 31a0 2600/0138 000288dc 000028dc/0000dc62 00000000 10: 0000 0000 3400/0140 00000000 00000000/0000900c 00000000 11: 3480 3e00 3e00/0148 00048109 0000a109/0000a109 00009800 12: 3ee0 4900 4900/0150 000529f8 000099f8/000099f8 0000a200 13: 4900 5320 5300/0158 00056ee8 00003ee8/00003ee8 0000a200 DosInit=2200:010a System Debugger 11/20/86 - Processor is: 386 AX=01000900 BX=00000148 CX=00000150 DX=00000120 SI=00000158 DI=00001436 IP=00000483 SP=0000200A BP=00000000 CR2=00000000 CR3=00000 IOPL=3 F=-- -- CS=0128 SS=0048 DS=0138 ES=1000 FS=0000 GS=0000 -- NV UP DI PL NZ AC PE NC 0128:0483 C3 RET #

-After typing “g” into the kernel debugger, the version banner is displayed.
-After any CONFIG.SYS messages, SHELL.EXE should display:
+Otherwise, the version banner should appear on the machine’s screen.
+After any CONFIG.SYS messages, SHELL.EXE should

 - Start A Protect Mode Program